jonkavana/Programming-and-Scripting-EOY-Project/README.md

-## Further research to be conducted
-distinguishable on te non linear branching component linear discriminant model - needs to be reviewed. cluster analysis pivot to machine learning

 # Runbook for Iris Python Code
 According to the website [Stepshot](https://stepshot.net/how-to-create-a-runbook/ "Stepshot") there are some key callouts that needs to be adhered to when creating a runbook.
 Given the scale of our analysis, we may need to hit on every marker, but nevertheless, we will try to provide as much structure as possible for readability purposes.